harshlal028/webauthn/Explainer:-WebAuthn-Large-Blob-Extension.md

 ## Privacy considerations

-There are no particular privacy concerns associated with the large blob extension.
+Privacy considerations are the same as for discoverable credentials that don't have large blobs attached to them.
 Reading and writing large blobs only happens when the user consents to sharing a credential that was previously minted for a given relying party.

 ## Useful links
 * Demo https://webauthn-large-blob.glitch.me/index.html